AhmetSergen/ExpressJS.Auth.Pg.API/README.md

 # ExpressJS.Auth.Pg.API

-You need PostgreSQL installed to run project successfully.
+You need PostgreSQL installed to run project.
 Start Project by running one of the methods listed below.
 Mailtrap is used for SMTP mail service.
+For quick request examples rest-client.http file could be used.

 ## Start Project